andrewsoong/ECMWF-driven-WRF/README.md

 Then，we can obtain MET data.
 Note that，before run real.exe，you may need to edit namelist.input：
-num_metgrid_levels                  = 18, because ECMF data has 18 levels in vertical direction
+num_metgrid_levels                  = 18, # because ECMF data has only 18 levels in vertical direction
 num_metgrid_soil_levels             = 4,
-Now you can run real.exe and wrf.exe as usual.
+Now you can run ./real.exe and ./wrf.exe as usual.

 2015-09-23
 Andrew Soong